Your Source for Designing Critical Parts in Core Systems:

 In the late 1960s, a material called ‘melamine’ was introduced to the market for high temperature applications.
 A thermoset plastic material, it was previously used in many factories and dinnerware production since the late 1940s.

 In the early to mid-1970s, Dixon Industries in Bristol, Rhode Island (now a Saint-Gobain Seals site), concentrated their efforts to develop a material that would compete with melamine.
-This led to Ted Rulon Miller creating “Melamine from Dixon,” which eventually became an early form of Meldin® thermoset polyimide (the Mel and Din was used to create this name).
+This led to Ted Rulon Miller creating “Melamine from Dixon,” which eventually became an early form of Meldin® thermoset polyimide (the Mel in beginning of melamine and Din in part of Dixon was used to create this name).

 Three Product Lines Unite